konstantine25b/polymarket_algo/src/scheduler/README.md

 ## Implementation Details

-The scheduler uses Python's `subprocess` module to run the tweet fetching, prediction, and market comparison scripts as separate processes.
+The scheduler uses Python's `subprocess` module to run the tweet fetching, prediction, and auto-bidder scripts as separate processes.
 This ensures that any failures in one process don't affect the others.

 Each process is monitored, and failures are logged.
 If the tweet fetching process fails, the prediction process is still attempted (unless configured otherwise).
-If the prediction process succeeds, the market comparison is then executed.
+If the prediction process succeeds, the auto-bidder is then executed to place orders based on the updated predictions.

 ## Related Modules

 - **src.apify.get_elon_tweets**: Module for fetching tweets
 - **src.polymarket_predictor**: Module for running predictions
-- **src.bidding_decision.stats**: Module for comparing predictions with market data
+- **src.bidding_decision.auto_bid**: Module for automated bidding based on predictions